Very few western scientists take the elements – earth, fire, water, air and space/spirit – seriously. David Suzuki is an exception.

 A four-part television documentary series called ‘The Sacred Balance’ followed these two books in 2003.
 Filmed on five continents the series discusses an inclusive vision of nature with scientists, philosophers, priests and shamans.
 The elements are up front and central in the series.
 Trailers and excerpts can be viewed here.
 I purchased the DVD of the series and found them enchanting and thought-provoking.

-It would be a highlight to interview David Suzuki on his thoughts and feelings about the influence of the books and TV series.
-The principles and wisdom in the book continue to inform and inspire the David Suzuki Foundation.
+It would be a highlight to interview David Suzuki on his thoughts and feelings about the influence of his books and TV series.
+The principles and wisdom that have arisen continue to inform and inspire the David Suzuki Foundation.
 What about more widely I wonder?
 These are the sort of questions I would like to explore if the opportunity arose.

 Even if these questions are unanswerable, I’m pleased that David Suzuki took the time, with Amanda O’Connell, Kathy Vanderlinden and Maria DeCambra, to write the books and produce the documentary series.
 They have enriched our understanding of the relationship between humans and the natural world and are still as relevant today.